russfeld/ksucs-hugo/content/0-basic-content/02-reveal-example.md

 ---
 ```

-In that markdown file, write the contents of the Reveal.js presentation.
+In that file, write the contents of the Reveal.js presentation.
 Each slide should be contained in a `<section>` tag.

 The contents of each slide is simply HTML, and pretty much any standard HTML tag can be used.
 Custom CSS can also be added via the `style` attribute on individual elements.